tf4482/pytu-lx/README.md

 ## 🚀 About <a name = "about"></a>

-Tunnel Manager is a Python application that provides a user interface for Windows to manage SSH tunnels conveniently.
+Tunnel Manager is a Python application that provides a user interface for linux to manage SSH tunnels conveniently.
 It allows users to start, stop, and monitor SSH tunnels easily.

 ## 🏁 Getting Started <a name = "getting_started"></a>